 Clients have many reservations about the logo because they aren’t sure whether it will work for their businesses.
 As a result, show the logo in some real-life scenarios and give examples.

 Show them how the logo will appear on their products, signage, websites, and business cards, among other things.
 Then, as a result, show them how the logo will appear on the client’s website and other marketing materials.
+Create a brand guide for logo making and logo usage across different platforms.

 Businesses use promotional materials such as pens, umbrellas, and other items to promote their products or services.
 The logo does not have to be printed.
 Get computer-generated images of these elements and the logo instead.
 Mockups created in Photoshop can also be used.
 Clients will be able to see the brand in real-life circumstances as a result of this.